inet-framework/inet-showcases/visualizer/ieee80211/doc/index.rst

 The network contains a :ned:`WirelessHost` and an :ned:`AccessPoint`.
 The access point SSID is left at the default setting, ``"SSID"``.
-At the beginning of the simulation, the host will initate association with the access point.
+At the beginning of the simulation, the host will initiate association with the access point.
 When the association process goes through, the node becomes part of the wireless network, and this should be indicated by the icon.